furacca/cuterle/README.md

 <br><br>

 ## Output example - Sequence's draw
 It's so bad, that's so good.
-There will be a lot (one or two) of updates for the drawing option.
+There will be a lot (one or two) updates for the drawing option.
 See [Next updates](#next-updates).

 <img src="./screenshots/03_first_graphical_output.jpg" width="700">
 <!-- ![](./screenshots/03_first_graphical_output.jpg) -->